score-spec/score-compose/e2e-tests/README.md

    This way we can have the essential packages for this project pinned in the `requirements.in` and with that you can construct the `requirements.txt` file that should be used when installing packages.
 When you want to update some packages, all you need to do is update the `requirements.in` file and the re-compile the `requirements.txt` one.

-   So do `python -m pip install pip-tools` inside your activated pip environment.
+   Run `python -m pip install pip-tools` inside your activated pip environment.
    When you need to compile a new version of the requirements.txt, do `pip-compile --output-file=- > requirements.txt` inside your terminal.
 5. Install the pip libraries required: